| | Reisewarnungen

 special caution in public places, such as shopping malls, or

 when using public transportation.
+The terrorist New

 People's Army (NPA), the military arm of the Communist Party of